CANNABIDIOL (CBD) SOUTH CAROLINA

 - Hemp products should not be misbranded or adulterated.

-- CBD infusions are not medications and should not be used to treat, diagnose, cure, or prevent any disease.
+- Cannabidiol infusions are not medications and should not be used to treat, diagnose, cure, or prevent any disease.

 Even though South Carolina has authorized hemp cultivation, it takes a conservative approach towards the sale and marketing of hemp-derived CBD products.

 The current CBD South Carolina laws are derived from two legislation: the 2014 Senate Bill 1035 (Julian’s Law) and the 2016 industrial hemp pilot program.

 According to Julian’s Law of 2014, possession and use of CBD were exempted from the criminal definition of marijuana.
 Aside, medical cannabidol oil was made legal to persons with seizure disorders at a physician’s recommendation.

 Additionally, the law states that CBD oil must have at least 15% cannabidiol and less than 0.9%THC.
 Again, the law allowed physicians to apply to participate in statewide cannabidiol oil medical study.

 However, the study must have at least 98% cannabidiol and from USDA-approved sources.